 Directional drilling is a method of underground pipe installation that doesn’t require digging trenches.
 Horizontal boring machines drill a pilot hole.
 The hole begins and ends at predetermined locations.
 The boring machine can change direction to miss underground obstructions and lines.

-The borehead exits at the other end of the run.
+The forehead exits at the other end of the run.
 A reamer is attached before being pulled back through the hole.
-This clears the soil, rocks and other materials from the pilot hole.
+This clears the soil, rocks, and other materials from the pilot hole.
 The reamer can also make the hole’s diameter larger, expanding it by up to 25 percent.

 After the hole is prepared by the reamer, the new pipe is pulled into the opening and through to the end of the hole.
 The ends of the line can then be connected.